Technology

 Energy Efficiency and Sustainability

-The NEG Carbon DAC system requires less energy than conventional DAC solutions, making it more cost-effective and environmentally friendly.
-Our latest innovations reduce power usage by using less sorbent and lowering the temperature needed for CO₂ extraction to 65°C. This not only saves energy but also extends the lifespan of the sorbent.
+The NEG8 Carbon DAC system requires less energy than conventional DAC solutions, making it more cost-effective and environmentally friendly.
+Our latest innovations reduce power usage by using less sorbent and lowering the temperature needed for CO₂ extraction to 65°C, which also extends the lifespan of the sorbent.

-A useful byproduct of our DAC system is pure water which further enhances operational sustainability.
+A byproduct of our DAC system is pure water which further enhances operational sustainability.

 carbon dioxide CCUS